Disclosure: We earn commissions on purchases made through our links. This never influences our scores. Editorial policy

 What Is Fish Oil (Omega-3)?

-For triglyceride reduction, the evidence is clear and universal.
-High-dose omega-3 (around 4g/day) can reduce triglycerides by 20-50% in people with very high levels, regardless of whether the formula is EPA-only or EPA+DHA.
+Start with the clear win.
+For lowering triglycerides, the evidence is consistent across the board.
+High-dose omega-3 (around 4g/day) can drop triglycerides by 20-50% in people with very high levels, and it works whether the formula is EPA-only or EPA+DHA.

-For cardiovascular event reduction, the picture is more complicated than most supplement sites will tell you.
-The REDUCE-IT trial (8,179 patients, NEJM 2019) showed pure EPA at 4g/day reduced cardiovascular events by 25%.
-But the STRENGTH trial (13,078 patients, JAMA 2020) using EPA+DHA at 4g/day was terminated for futility - absolute zero cardiovascular benefit (HR 0.99).
-A 2021 meta-analysis of 38 RCTs (149,051 participants) confirmed the pattern: EPA alone reduced CV mortality by 18% and non-fatal MI by 28%, while EPA+DHA combination showed no significant benefit for any endpoint.
-The most compelling hypothesis for this divergence is that DHA may biochemically antagonize EPA's cardiovascular effects at high doses.
-This is a critical distinction: standard OTC fish oil contains both EPA and DHA.
-The cardiovascular event reduction seen in REDUCE-IT used prescription-grade pure EPA (icosapent ethyl), not over-the-counter supplements.
+Now the messy part, because this is where the marketing and the data part ways.
+The REDUCE-IT trial (8,179 patients, NEJM 2019) found that pure EPA at 4g/day cut cardiovascular events by 25%.
+So far so good.
+But the STRENGTH trial (13,078 patients, JAMA 2020), which used EPA+DHA together at 4g/day, was stopped early for futility - flat zero benefit (HR 0.99).
+A 2021 meta-analysis of 38 RCTs (149,051 participants) lined up with that split: EPA on its own reduced CV mortality by 18% and non-fatal heart attacks by 28%, while the EPA+DHA combination showed no significant benefit for any endpoint.
+The leading explanation is that DHA may chemically work against EPA's heart effects at high doses.
+Why this matters to you: the standard fish oil on the shelf contains both EPA and DHA, and the heart-event reduction in REDUCE-IT came from prescription-grade pure EPA (icosapent ethyl), not a supplement you can buy off the shelf.

-For joint pain, doses above 2g/day EPA+DHA consistently reduce pain in rheumatoid arthritis.
-For depression, EPA-dominant formulas (higher EPA than DHA) show the most benefit.
-The brain health and dementia prevention data remains weaker despite promising observational studies.
+The other uses sort out like this.
+For joint pain, doses above 2g/day EPA+DHA consistently ease pain in rheumatoid arthritis.
+For depression, the formulas with more EPA than DHA show the most benefit.
+The brain-health and dementia-prevention data is weaker - the observational studies look promising, but that's a softer kind of evidence than a trial.

-Molecular form affects absorption.
+One more thing worth knowing before you compare bottles: the molecular form changes how much you actually absorb.
 Re-esterified triglyceride (rTG) form absorbs about 24% better than ethyl ester (EE) form.
-Most cheap fish oils use EE.
-Most premium brands use TG or rTG.
-When you are already taking multiple capsules to reach the effective dose, absorption efficiency matters.
+Cheap fish oils tend to be EE; premium brands tend to be TG or rTG.
+When you're already swallowing several capsules to reach the effective dose, that absorption gap adds up.

-Safety note: all omega-3 formulations increase atrial fibrillation risk (RR 1.26) and may increase bleeding risk at high doses.
-Discuss with your doctor before starting high-dose fish oil, especially if you have a history of atrial fibrillation or are on blood thinners.
+A safety note, because this part is real: all omega-3 formulations raise the risk of atrial fibrillation, an irregular heartbeat (RR 1.26), and high doses may increase bleeding risk.
+Talk to your doctor before starting high-dose fish oil, especially if you've had atrial fibrillation or you're on blood thinners.

 Does It Work?
 The Evidence